Phala-Network/phala-cloud-cli/COMMANDS.md

     - `--allowed-envs <allowedEnvs>`: Allowed environment variables for the CVM.
     - `--kms-id <kmsId>`: KMS ID to use.
 If not provided, it will be selected from the list of available KMS instances.

-- **`provision`**: Provision a new CVM with on-chain KMS integration.
-On-chain KMS information is provided by `kms deploy` response or an existing AppAuth contract.
+- **`provision`**: Provision an on-chain KMS CVM.
+This is the final step after deploying the AppAuth contract.
   - Options:
     - `--app-id <appId>`: App ID for the CVM (with 0x prefix for on-chain KMS)
     - `--compose-hash <composeHash>`: Compose hash for the CVM (SHA-256 hex string)